BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 However, during the ReadyRemit early-adoption phase (Spring 2022), in response to suggestions from early adopters, `v1` may experience improvements that are not backward compatible.

 All same-version changes will be described in dated [Changelog](https://developer.readyremit.com/changelog) posts.

-# Signing up for the service

-To enable your fintech applications to leverage ReadyRemit, contact Brightwell via the *Get in touch* form on the <a href="https://brightwell.com/contact-us/" target="_blank">Brightwell Contact</a> page.
-Fill in your name and email, mention *ReadyRemit* in the comment, and click Submit.
-Once you sign up, Brightwell will provide you with the following:

-* *client_id*, *client_secret*, *audience*, and *grant_type* values for each application that accesses ReadyRemit.
-* A *senderId* for each sender entity you register with ReadyRemit.

-The first set of values are required for authentication.

 # Accessing the service